PublicDomainRelease/MODFLOW-2005/doc/Updates/readme_PCG.txt

   1-- is for Modified Incomplete Cholesky (for use on scalar computers) 2-- is for Polynomial (for use on vector computers or to conserve computer
       memory)

+IHCOFADD-- is a flag that determines what happens to an active cell that is surrounded by dry cells:
+  0-- cell converts to dry regardless of HCOF value.
+This is the default,
+      which is the way PCG2 worked prior to the addition of this option.
+  Not 0-- cell converts to dry only if HCOF is 0 (no head-dependent stresses
+      or storage terms).

 HCLOSE-- is the head change criterion for convergence, in units of length.
 When the maximum absolute value of head change from all nodes during an